-No savior is needed or is available as an intermediary.
+Judaism says that no savior is needed or is available as an intermediary.

 The 613 commandments found in Leviticus and other books regulate all aspects of Jewish life.
 The Ten Commandments, as delineated in Exodus 20:1-17 and Deuteronomy 5:6-21, form a brief synopsis of the Law.